Jason Blake (ice hockey)

 Jason Wayne Blake (born September 2, 1973) is an American former professional ice hockey forward who played in the National Hockey League (NHL).

 Playing career

 Junior career

 He played for the Waterloo Black Hawks of the United States Hockey League (USHL).
-Collegiately, he played one year at Ferris State University before transferring the University of North Dakota (UND).
+Collegiately, he played one year at Ferris State University before transferring to the University of North Dakota (UND).
 He had to sit out one season due to National Collegiate Athletic Association rules.
-He played three season for UND winning league titles all three years.
+He played three seasons for UND winning league titles all three years.
 Blake starred on their 1996–1997 National Championship team.

 Kings and Islanders

 Blake went undrafted and was signed as a free agent with the Orlando Solar Bears before being signed to an NHL contract by the Los Angeles Kings in 1999.
 He played in 64 games in 1999–00, his first season with the Kings, scoring 5 goals and played in 3 playoff games.
 In 2000, Blake joined Team USA at the World Championships.
 In the 2000–01 season, Blake played in only 17 games with the Kings before he was acquired by the New York Islanders in a January trade, who sent a conditional pick in the 2002 NHL Entry Draft in return.
 During the 2004–05 NHL lockout, Blake signed a brief contract with the Swiss team HC Lugano.
 While with the Islanders Blake played the wing on a line with Alexei Yashin.
 In 2004, Blake was selected as part of Team USA for the World Cup of Hockey.
 Blake set career highs in goals and points during the 2005–06 season with 28 and 57, respectively.
 The following season he topped both totals, scoring 40 goals and 69 points.
 The 40th goal was scored against the Toronto Maple Leafs on April 5, 2007.
 Along with Islanders teammates Rick DiPietro and Mark Parrish, Blake was part of Team USA at the Winter Olympics held in Turin Italy in February 2006.
 Team USA was led by Peter Laviolette, his former coach with the Islanders.
 Team USA finished eighth in the tournament.
 Blake scored his 100th career NHL goal against the Chicago Blackhawks at the Nassau Veterans Memorial Coliseum on October 31, 2006.
 The milestone 100th goal came on the power play late in the 3rd period.
 Blake was named an all-star for the first time in his career during the 2006–07 NHL season.
 He recorded two assists in the 2007 NHL All-Star Game.
 At the end of the 2006–07 season, Blake became an unrestricted free agent.
 He was quoted in Newsday in February 2007 saying he would probably test the free agent market if not re-signed by the Islanders prior to the NHL trading deadline.